Linkou Shengtai Brick Kiln (林口勝泰磚窯) - Spectral Codex

 The abandoned Shengtai brick kiln from the far side.

 This is not the only remaining brick kiln in Linkou.
 Another one exists along Jiālín Road (佳林路), much closer to the commercial center of the district.
-Unfortunately this other kiln is in poor condition and appears to have collapsed, although the chimney still stands.
+Unfortunately this other kiln is in poor condition and appears to have collapsed, although the chimney was still standing in 2017.
 Many more kilns remained on the Linkou Plateau as recently as 2010 but the rapid pace of urban development has caused this industrial legacy to vanish almost overnight.

 What will come of this place?
 Several local blogs and news reports suggest the site could be transformed into a brick industry museum but this seems farfetched given the disinterest of the current landowner.
 This kiln is also in poor condition and located far from the center of town so it’s hard to imagine it becoming a heritage property and tourist attraction.
 The other kiln’s fate is likely sealed by its proximity to lucrative urban developments.
 See them while you still can.